microsoft/PartsUnlimitedMRP/docs/HOL_Deploying-Using-Puppet/README.md

 1. Verify that the PartsMRP Application is running correctly

-    Now you can ensure that the configuration is correct by opeing a browser to the Parts Unlimited MRP application.
+    Now you can ensure that the configuration is correct by opening a browser to the Parts Unlimited MRP application.
 The address will be http://partsmrp-public-ip:9080/mrp where _partsmrp-public-ip_ is the public ip or DNS name of the partsmrp VM (you can get it by clicking on the VM in the resource group in the Azure Portal).